jsaintjalmes/dotfiles/README.md

 apt-get install tmux
 ```

-can be configured with tmux conf file copied at the root `~/.tmux.conf`.
+can be configured with tmux conf file copied at the root `cp tmux.conf ~/.tmux.conf`.
 Source after modification.
+It features:
+* pane switching between editor and multiplexer
+* $PWD memory when creating new window or panning